It is based on the twelve-point priority list released by the UK government, which you can view here.

 You will then see an estimate of the minimum and the maximum number of people who are inline to receive the vaccine before you.
 We also indicate how long it might be before you get both doses of the vaccine and be fully protected, based on the vaccination rate.
-By default, we base these figures on a vaccination rate of 1 million vaccinations a week and a default uptake rate of 70.6%.
+By default, we base these figures on a vaccination rate achieved over the last 7 days and a default uptake rate of 75%.
 If you want to change these values, we'll explain how in the next section.

 Rollout of vaccines

 Not everyone who is asked to receive the vaccine will accept it.
 That will mean that the queue for you will, in effect, be shorter.
-We set a default uptake rate of 70.6%, which was the figure last year for people aged 64 and over who were offered the annual flu vaccine, according to the Nuffield Trust.
-In the previous 15 years, this figure has ranged from 70% to 75%.
-For COVID-19, the uptake may well be higher.
+We set a default uptake rate of 75%, which is the figure achieved for comparable vaccination programmes and the UK government's assumption when planning its programme.
+For COVID-19, the uptake may well be higher (certainly among those aged over 75 where the uptake rate is 93%).
 Keep an eye out for the latest figure for the uptake rate and use it in the calculator.

 We know that waiting to get the vaccine might be frustrating.
 However, by prioritising those people that are most at risk of hospitalisation and death, we should quickly be able to save lives with this fantastic new weapon against the virus.